johnnynuuma/agari-yatai/README.md

 # agari yatai -- kuchi shōga

-## Usage/Disclaimer - Be kind, be discrete & do not share
+## Usage/Disclaimer - Be kind, be discrete & share w/DR only
    This kuchi shōga is not in public domain, for personal use only.
 If you find yourself here, there is likely a good reason.
-Be kind, be discrete and please do not share.
+Be kind, be discrete and please share w/DR only.

    Sure there are mistakes, if find anything please let me know ( jlegassic@gmail.com  ) or file an Issue if you know git.